norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 #### the old motorcycle salesman
 There is one more lesson to learn from my motorcycle-selling history.
 While my focus thus far has been on the saga of the many fly-by-night salespeople with their momentous rise and subsequent fall, there were others.
 One in particular, was an "old salesman" who had been slinging bikes since the early 1980's - let's call him Rick.
 Rick benefited from the bubble as much as the next, purchasing a modest house and trading in his run-down Honda Civic for a new model.
 There came a point where it seemed like _everyone_ was getting into the motorcycle selling game - realtors, car salespeople, even stock brokers were moonlighting with us.
 Rick was frustrated with this crowd - they knew nothing about the bikes they were selling, and they had no investment in the motorcycle community.
 After the crash, Rick kept on business as usual.
 He had a little book that he would make calls from every day, and somehow a handful of customers would come in asking for him.
-When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a bike to a nice person, he would write down their name, number and birthday in the book.
-Over 20 years he had filled it so every day was a list of birthdays, and almost every day he'd talk to at least one person looking for a motorcycle, or had a family member or friend that was.
+When asked, he explained - it was an old Zig Ziggler tactic; every time he sold a motorcycle to a person he enjoyed working with, he would write down that person's phone number and birthday in the book.
+Over 20 years he had filled the book so that every day of the year he had a list to call; and almost every day, one of those calls would need a bike or know someone that did.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MzMwNTU3NCwxNDA4MzI1NzczLC0xMT
+eyJoaXN0b3J5IjpbLTIwODk5ODM5MzUsMTQwODMyNTc3MywtMT
-A3OTY1ODEwLC0xMTcxMzIxMjUyLDYwMTEwOTg5OCwtNTIwMzkw
+EwNzk2NTgxMCwtMTE3MTMyMTI1Miw2MDExMDk4OTgsLTUyMDM5
-NDQ2LDExODExNDAzMDgsLTI3NTQyNTU1MCwyNDU4OTA4OTcsLT
+MDQ0NiwxMTgxMTQwMzA4LC0yNzU0MjU1NTAsMjQ1ODkwODk3LC
-EyMTM2OTgzNzQsLTEzMzExOTk3OTgsLTEwMTM5NDAxMzEsOTcy
+0xMjEzNjk4Mzc0LC0xMzMxMTk5Nzk4LC0xMDEzOTQwMTMxLDk3
-NzM1MTgwLC0xNzIyNzk3MzI1LC0xMDg0MzQ1NjQzLC0xOTI2OD
+MjczNTE4MCwtMTcyMjc5NzMyNSwtMTA4NDM0NTY0MywtMTkyNj
-YyODUzLDEyNTEwNTIwMzMsMTAxNjExOTQ1MywtMTkzMDM2MTMx
+g2Mjg1MywxMjUxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAzNjEz
-LDE5NTI1NzUwMTFdfQ==
+MSwxOTUyNTc1MDExXX0=
 -->